 Along with upfront security, by asking for verification in advance, hosts and travelers can save time later when they are checking in to their rooms, homes or flights making the journey less stressful just like a vacation should be.
 By optimizing booking, the time that verifying identity would take up later during check-in can be spent instead already getting settled into a seat on a plane or unpacking in that nice hotel that was booked.
 All that is needed later is a smartphone for a quick digital check-in.

 Furthermore, by preparing all verifications in advance, there will be fewer documentation requirements later and no need to continually have to search for them in bags at the airport or at the accommodation.
 Eurostar has already begun using such systems at London’s St Pancras International Station where travelers have the ability to go contactless when verifying their identity at pre-departure gates.
-Paperless verification is just over the horizon.
+Paperless verification is just over the horizon as digitalization becomes the norm.

 Digital Identity Verification—the best travel buddy.